Adopt A Cat

 Put the new cat back in its room at night.
 Once the new cat and current cats are ok with each other let the new cat roam the house 24/7.

-See the following video for helpful advice on introducing your new cat:
+See the following video for more helpful advice on introducing your new cat:

 The most important thing is not to let your cat outdoors for at least a month, this includes cats you already own as they may run away before they are used to the new cat.
 Do not let unneutered cats or kittens outdoors at all, not even in a garden you consider safe.
 Make sure they are vaccinated and microchipped before letting them explore the garden gradually.